Hesperian Health Guides

 - abnormal discharge from a nipple

-If there is one or more of these signs, get help from a trained health worker right away.
+For any of these signs, see a trained health worker right away.

 Finding and treating breast cancer

 If you examine your breasts regularly, you are likely to notice if there are any changes or if a new lump develops.
-A special X-ray called a mammogram can find a breast lump when it is very small and less dangerous.
-But mammograms are not available in many places, and they are very expensive.
-And it cannot tell for sure if a lump is cancer.
+A special x-ray called a mammogram is used to find breast lumps when they are small and less noticeable.
+If a lump is found with a mammogram, usually more tests will be needed to find out if the lump is dangerous.

-The only way to know for sure that a woman has breast cancer is with a biopsy.
+The only way to know for sure if someone has breast cancer is with a biopsy.
 For this, a surgeon removes all or part of the lump with a needle or a knife and has it tested for cancer in a laboratory.

 No one knows yet how to prevent breast cancer.
 But we do know that finding and treating breast cancer early makes a cure more likely.
-For some women it never comes back.
-In other women, the cancer may come back years later.
+Sometimes after treatment it never comes back.
+Other times, it returns years later.
 It may come back in the other breast or, less often, in other parts of the body.